R. Kelly case spotlights abuse of girls in the era of #MeToo

 There’s a high school senior who describes being raped at 14, by a family friend she considered a big brother.
 She endured years of anger and isolation before seeking help.
 Writing poems is part of her healing process.
 Soon after the assault, she scrawled in a notebook: “Did you not hear my screams?
 The screams I vocalized at the top of my lungs, burying my voice ten feet under.”

 Another young woman, now 18, seeks peace through daily meditation.
-She too was assaulted by someone she knew, just days after her 18th birthday, but says she never reported it because she feared she wouldn’t be believed.
+She too was assaulted by someone she knew, she says, just days after her 18th birthday, but never reported it because she feared she wouldn’t be believed.
 “Most people will say, ‘What were you wearing or what were you doing?
 Why were you out so late?’
 And all those things,” says this survivor.
-She found refuge in two trusted teachers, who sent her to “Sisters in Strength,” run by a nonprofit called Girls for Gender Equity.
+She found refuge in two trusted teachers, who sent her to “Sisters in Strength,” run by the advocacy group Girls for Gender Equity.

 Most Read Nation & World Stories